rophas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -c -i "bin" /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -i "root" -A 3 /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd grep -i -v "bin" /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+grep -c -i "bin" /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -i "root" -A 3 /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd grep -i -v "bin" /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. grep -i "^[a-z]" /etc/ssh/sshd_config Display all lines of the file /etc/ssh/sshd_config starting with a letter and include capital letters as well